 As producers of high quality CBD products, we recommend multi-cannabinoid products which combine CBD, CBG and terpenes.
 Some of our highest quality CBG products are:

-Canavape’s CBD e-liquid with CBG is a multi-cannabinoid vape liquid, available in two different strengths, with a 10:1 ration of CBD to CBG.
+Canavape’s CBD e-liquid with CBG is the first and only multi-cannabinoid vape liquid, available in high strengths, with a 10:1 ration of CBD to CBG.
+Back in 2015 we added the valuable stem cell cannabinoid to all our e liquids which offer you superior quality and value.

 Canavape Complete Terpene infused CBD e-liquid includes CBD and CBG, as well as a broad spectrum of terpenes.
 Because cannabinoids work well together with terpenes, this is considered the most effective way of using cannabinoids.